jayeshmahapatra/ArcFace-Embedding-Visualization/README.md

    </figure>
 </p>

-This is a companion repo to my blog about ArcFace Loss and it's use in training Face recognition models.
+This is a companion repo to my blog about ArcFace Loss and it's use in training Face recognition models.<br />
+I use a toy subset of the [CelebA](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset and finetune last layers of frozen Resnet18 on it using ArcFace Loss to generate these training embeddings.

 ## Usage